African sawtail catshark

-The African sawtail catshark (Galeus polli) is a species of catshark, part of the family Scyliorhinidae.
+The African sawtail catshark (Galeus polli) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
 Demersal in nature, it is found at depths of 160–720 m off the western African coast from Morocco to South Africa.
 This slender species has a rather long, pointed snout, a series of dark saddles along the back and tail, and a prominent crest of enlarged dermal denticles along the upper edge of the caudal fin.
 Its maximum known length is 46 cm.

 The diet of the African sawtail catshark consists of small bony fishes, squid, and crustaceans.
 It is the only member of its genus known to be aplacental viviparous; reproduction proceeds year-round, with females bear litters of up to 12 pups.
 In relatively shallower waters, this shark is caught incidentally and utilized for meat or fishmeal.
 The fisheries off Namibia, where it is most abundant, are well-managed and do not threaten its population.
 Given also that sharks in deeper waters are not significantly fished, the International Union for Conservation of Nature (IUCN) has assessed this species as Vulnerable.